The following pandemic-related processes and protocols have been approved by the NMU Executive Council:

 Remote learning accommodation -- If a student receives a remote learning accommodation, disability services, the student and the instructor will work together to determine the appropriate remote synchronous learning options.

-All NMU students, faculty and staff should sign up and participate in the COVID-19 testing taking place a the Passport to Campus 2020 event, taking place July 27 and Aug.
-3-15.
+All NMU students, faculty and staff should sign up and participate in the COVID-19 testing taking place at the Passport to Campus 2021 event, taking place Jan.
+6-18.
 The cost of the test is covered by the University.
 Individuals who need a medical exemption regarding the test should follow the University’s standard procedure for medical exemptions.
-Click here to sign up for Passport to Campus 2020 and a testing time.
+Click here to sign up for Passport to Campus 2021 and a testing time.

 Eating in Class and Designated Eating Areas